OpenSIPS/opensips-ims-ce/docs/pcscf.md

-# OpenSIPS IMS CSCF - Community Edition - P-CSCF
+# OpenSIPS IMS - Community Edition - P-CSCF

 The Proxy - Call Session Control Function (P-CSCF) serves as the initial point of contact for user equipment in a mobile network.
 All SIP traffic to and from